IRooc/miniweb-coreclr/README.md

 * custom middleware

 it currently runs on 1.0.0-beta6-12216 coreclr x64.
-Tested on windows, windows IoT and linux wih some workarounds
+Tested on windows, windows IoT and linux (ubuntu) wih some workarounds (remove "resource" line from Core project.json otherwise it won't build)

 ## Example
 Reference the MiniWeb.Core and one of the storage packages.
 Create an empty website.

-See the Web project for an example implementation
+See the TestWeb project for an example implementation.
+Make sure the basic bootstrap files ar in the wwwroot folder.

 Page templates are stored in the /Views/Pages folder